 Abortion — A D and C can be done to remove the contents of the uterus when a woman chooses to end a pregnancy.
 (See "Overview of pregnancy termination".)

 Treatment of molar pregnancy — A molar pregnancy occurs when a tumor forms in place of normal pregnancy placenta.
-It is often treated with a D and C. (See "Gestational trophoblastic disease: Management of hydatidiform mole".)
+It is often treated with a D and C. (See "Hydatidiform mole: Management".)

-Prolonged or excessive vaginal bleeding — D and C may be done as a treatment in some cases of prolonged or excessive bleeding that do not respond to medical treatment.
-(See "Patient information: Abnormal uterine bleeding (Beyond the Basics)".)
+Prolonged or excessive vaginal bleeding — A D and C may be done as a treatment in some cases of prolonged or excessive bleeding that do not respond to medical treatment.
+(See "Patient education: Abnormal uterine bleeding (Beyond the Basics)".)

 Postpartum hemorrhage — Curettage may be done to manage excessive bleeding after delivery of an infant (postpartum hemorrhage).
 (See "Overview of postpartum hemorrhage".)